-‘Biden, you can’t hide’: Thousands rally in Washington for Gaza ceasefire
+‘Biden, you can’t hide’: Tens of thousands march in US for Gaza ceasefire

 “Stop the war.
 Stop the bombing.
 Stop this genocide in Gaza – that’s the number one message we are sending today, and I hope our government will listen to us.
 I hope our people in Gaza, in Palestine in general, know that we are here.
 Hopefully, they will hear our voices to at least to cheer them up a little bit – that they are not alone.”

-Huda Alkuraey, Yemen-American advocate
+Huda Alkuraey, Yemeni-American advocate

 Alkuraey, who travelled to Washington, DC from South Florida to join the protest, voiced anger at the US and international reaction to the conflict.